 - Environment, energy, climate change, air and water quality.

 - Biotechnology, biomedical research and technology.

 - Public safety, disaster, and humanitarian relief.

 “Working in the office of Senator Jeff Bingaman has been a once in a lifetime opportunity.
 As a researcher and practitioner, I have contributed my skills related to synthesizing literature on particular areas of focus, drafting legislation, briefing and staffing the senator, and meeting with constituents and advocates.
-In this capacity, I am well-positioned to advance the relationship between science and policy broadly; the AAAS Congressional Science & Engineering Fellowship has made it possible for me and my colleagues to serve our country in such meaningful ways.”- Charlayne Harding, PhD, Counseling Psychology, 2010-11 SRDC Congressional Fellow
+In this capacity, I am well-positioned to advance the relationship between science and policy broadly; this fellowship has made it possible for me and my colleagues to serve our country in such meaningful ways.”- Charlayne Harding, 2010-11 SRDC Congressional Science & Engineering Fellow

 How do offices choose fellows?

 AAAS surveys congressional offices for their interest in hosting fellows in July and August.
 Offices submit the host office information form by early September.
 AAAS provides host offices with fellows’ biographies, policy interests, and contact information.
 Offices contact fellows directly to set up interviews.
 Fellows may also contact offices to express their interest.
 Offices extend hosting offers directly to fellows, who are available to start immediately upon accepting an offer.